It’s asparagus season, and the best thing to eat with asparagus is a nice piece of pan seared salmon.

 A double boiler or bowl over simmering water is usually recommended, but I just cook this up in a normal saucepan.
 The key is to melt the butter slowly, whisking continuously.
 If unsure, add only a tiny amount of butter at a time and stir it in before adding the next pat.
 To regulate the heat, I just lift it off the burner and continue to whisk.

-Slow and steady turns out a perfect sauce every time but it still only takes about 5 minutes to make.
+Slow and steady will turn out a perfect sauce every time but it still only takes about 5 minutes to make.

 Ingredients – makes 300ml